Tai Wynyard: Professional career

 On 28 March 2019, Wynyard signed with the Southland Sharks for the 2019 New Zealand NBL season.
 In 19 games, he averaged 4.1 points and 3.2 rebounds per game.

 In September 2019, Wynyard signed with the Cairns Taipans of the Australian NBL as a development player for the 2019–20 season.
 He made one appearance for the Taipans during the season.

 In June 2020, Wynyard was acquired by the Taranaki Mountainairs for the 2020 New Zealand NBL season.
 In 15 games, he averaged 7.6 points and 4.1 rebounds per game.

 On 6 March 2021, Wynyard re-signed with the Mountainairs for the 2021 New Zealand NBL season.
 In 17 games, he averaged 15.9 points, 6.4 rebounds and 1.2 assists per game.

 On 7 January 2022, Wynyard re-signed with Taranaki, now known as the Airs, for the 2022 New Zealand NBL season.
 He entered the 2022 season having dropped nearly 15 kg following a big off-season training regime.
 In 13 games, he averaged 12.6 points, 8.2 rebounds, 1.5 assists, 1.2 steals and 1.1 blocks per game.

 On 20 March 2023, Wynyard signed with the Canterbury Rams for the 2023 New Zealand NBL season.
+On 16 April 2023, he had 35 points and 14 rebounds in a 90–86 loss to the Manawatu Jets.
+In May 2023, he left the Rams to play in the CBA 3x3 Super League in China.

+On 9 January 2024, Wynyard joined the Shanghai Sharks of the Chinese Basketball Association (CBA).
+He appeared in two games for the Sharks.

+On 7 December 2024, Wynyard signed with the New Zealand Breakers as an injury replacement player, providing cover in the absence of Dane Pineau and Jonah Bolden.
+He played in four games during the 2024–25 NBL season.

 National team career

 On 15 July 2014, Wynyard became the youngest Tall Black when he took to the court against South Korea in Wellington.
 He later missed out on making the final squad for the 2014 FIBA Basketball World Cup in Spain but went on to lead the Junior Tall Blacks in December during the Oceania Championships in Fiji.

 After helping lead the Tall Blacks to the 2015 Stanković Cup title, Wynyard played in the two-game FIBA Oceania Championship series against Australia.
 New Zealand were defeated 2–0, with Wynyard seeing game time in the second game.

 On 26 May 2017, Wynyard was named in a 12-man Junior Tall Blacks squad for the Under-19 World Cup in Cairo in July.
 He saw action in all seven contests during the tournament, averaging team highs of 14.3 points and 9.3 rebounds per game.

+In April 2023, Wynyard helped New Zealand win bronze at the 3x3 FIBA Asia Cup and earned all-tournament team honours.